 - Maryland PDMP monitors the prescribing and dispensing of drugs that contain controlled dangerous substances (CDS).
 The PDMP assists with reducing non-medical use, abuse, and diversion of prescription drugs while preserving legitimate access.

-There are five areas of the ‘Clinical Data’ section, and each area may have one or more sub-tabs of data for you to see on your patient.
+There are five subtabs within the ‘Clinical Data’ section, and each area may have one or more data sections for you to see on your patient.

 The five areas are: